sztrzask/maklipsa.github.io/_posts/2017-03-27-The-not-so-obvious-complexity-of-key-value-databases.md

 ## Simplicity

 If something is simple it breaks less often, is easier to maintain and to reason about.
-Without this simplicity we wouldn't have the next point.
+Without this simplicity, we wouldn't have the next point.

 ## Horizontal scaling

-These rules:
+When we introduce the following rules, that most key-value databases implement:

-- the key is the only way to identify a value
+- the key is the only way to identify an item
-- hash function transforms the key into an integer in a deterministic way
+- the hash function transforms the key into an integer in a deterministic way
-- we aren't doing any aggregate operations
+- we aren't doing any, or are limiting the scope, of aggregate operations
-- update always updates the **whole** value (the database doesn't know anything about the schema of the value)
+- update always updates the **whole** value (since the database doesn't know about the schema of the item)

-This makes it very easy to horizontally scale such a solution.
+Having those assumptions allow scaling such a solution horizontally easily.
 In the most simplistic way:

 `hash(key) % NUMBER_OF_SERVERS`

-This is an oversimplification, but some key-value databases actually use it.
+While an oversimplification, but some key-value databases use it.

 # What not to expect from key-value databases

-If You have been living in RDMS land here are some things not to look for in key value databases:
+If You have been living in RDMS land here are some things not to look for in key-value databases:

 ## Transactions

 It is very rare to see them in key-value databases.
-Instead we have `atomicity`.
+Instead, we have `atomicity`.
 What is the difference?

 - **Atomicity** - means that the operation will execute or not.
-In short, in case of failure we won't up with corrupted data.
+In short, in the case of failure, we won't up with corrupted data.
 - **Transaction** - a series of multiple operations that will execute atomicity as one.

 Is the lack of transactions a problem?
-No. Let's examine the cases when we would actually use them:
+No. Let's examine the cases when we would use them:

 - `SELECT` - no need for transactions.
 We ask for an element and get it back.
 - `DELETE`- single `DELETE` is atomic, so no problem here.
 The need could arrive when doing multiple deletes.
 This case boils down to the fact how did we get the keys of the elements to delete?

     - If we stored those keys as a value of another key - go to the `complex statements flows`.
-	- If we want to delete values which keys fulfil some patter than just retry the delete.
+    - If we want to remove values, which keys fulfill some pattern then just retry the delete.
 - `UPDATE` - the same as with `DELETE`.
 - `complex statements flows` - the need for it happens when the value of one key contains keys that should be, for example, deleted.
-This means that there is a relation, and this means that we are trying to do a RDMS on top of a key-value database, and this is not a good idea.
+This means that there is a relation, and this means that we are trying to simulate an RDMS on top of a key-value database, and it's not a good idea.

 ## Examples

-While those are very simple databases they differ quite strongly.
+While those are very simple databases, they differ quite significantly.
 To show that let's examine [3 most popular key-value databases according to db-engines](http://db-engines.com/en/ranking/key-value+store).

 <br/>
 <br/>